 - Restructure your debt into a manageable amount

-- Repay your debt in smaller amounts over longer times
+- Repay some of your debt in smaller amounts over time, and receive forgiveness of the remaining debt.

 Your income will be considered in a Chapter 13 bankruptcy filing.
-A Marion bankruptcy lawyer may be able to help you organize your debts, avoid liquidating your property, and establish a workable payment plan.
+Our lawyer may be able to help you:

 Bankruptcy Relief for Farmers and Fishermen